WCSCourses/WWPG_2021/manuals/exercise_RNAseq/exercise_RNAseq.md

 1. [Introduction & Aims](#introduction)
 2. [Exercise - How does knockout of the transcription factor *ap2-g* affect gene expression in *Plasmodium*?](#exercise1)

-Plasmodium berghei is used as a rodent model of malaria.
-It is known that in the lab it can evolve to stop producing sexual stages (Figure 1).
-We want to try and use this observation to our advantage.
-If we can understand how the parasite switches to the sexual, transmissible stage, then we might better understand how to prevent this from happening and prevent the spread of malaria.

 ## Introduction <a name="introduction"></a>